elliehachemjob/react-customer-support/README.md

 1. Simply add the component you want to use.
 2. Supply the mandatory props to the component.
 3. Customize the component using the optional props and that is it.
-4. You might need to read the [storybook documenation](https://617bad5931c922004a46fe6f-luoywuskvd.chromatic.com/?path=/story/panels-adminpanel--default "storybook documenation") for more information the types of each component as well brief description of each props is listed there
+4. You might need to read the [Storybook Documenation](https://617bad5931c922004a46fe6f-luoywuskvd.chromatic.com/?path=/story/panels-adminpanel--default "storybook documenation") for more information the types of each component as well brief description of each props is listed there

 ## User Stories
 - A user can tweet their thoughts